 Epistemic thinking refers to a cognitive and metacognitive process by which we reason about ‘knowledge’.
-Here, we aim to discuss the necessary and sufficient features of ‘knowledge’ insofar as they connect with our relational and intellectual ethics (in other words, how our conceptualizations of this thing we call “knowledge” relates to the intellectual values upon which we base ‘how we interact with others in practice’).
+Here, we aim to discuss the necessary and sufficient features of ‘knowledge’ insofar as they connect with our relational and intellectual ethics (in other words, how our conceptualizations of this thing we call “knowledge” relates to the intellectual values upon which we base ‘how we interact with others & ideas in practice’).

 - What constitutes knowledge?

 - Do specific social agents (i.e individuals) possess more epistemic authority?

 - What attributes of epistemic reasoning (in other words, what epistemic attitudes or higher order epistemic constructs) are conducive to identifying theories or ideas of relevance?

 - What are the limitations of ‘knowledge’ and thinking about how we think about what constitutes ‘knowledge’?